-Graduate students participate in a wide range of activities that add to their educational experience, including the Three Minute Thesis (3MT) competition being held at ANU for the first time in 2013.
+Graduate students participate in a wide range of activities that add to their educational experience, including the Three Minute Thesis (3MT) competition that was held at ANU for the first time in 2013.
 Information on last year's competition is on the 3MT page.

 You should direct all queries to your school HDR administrator in the first instance.

 You must complete the appropriate form or template for many administrative and academic processes within the University.
 In general it is your responsibility to ensure that any forms or templates submitted have been signed by yourself and by your panel chair (where required) before being submitted to your school HDR administrator.

 It is a University requirement for all HDR students to submit regular reporting milestones.
 They are integral to ensuring that you maintain satisfactory progress, and alert us to any issues that may arise and which may hinder progress towards completing your thesis.
 You can find relevant PhD monitoring templates here.